Played (film): Plot

 Dillon finally gets Ray to a secure location, and Ray pays him off so that he can return to London, where he recuperates for several days in the care of Maggie.
 Ray thinks quickly about what he should do when he receives a phone call from Eddie, telling him that Jack Rawlings wants to see him on the rooftop of a car-park in Chinatown later that evening.
 After Eddie hangs up, he anonymously calls Brice and tells him about the meeting.
 Brice is confused, but eager to settle the score with Ray.
 He calls Danny to tell him that he should follow Ray to the meeting and kill him.

 While Danny circles the streets of London in an attempt to find Ray, he stumbles on Maggie and follows her back to her flat.
 Ray, meanwhile, is visiting with Cindy, whom he had rescued from the streets prior to his departure to Los Angeles and had given shelter to while she attempted to recover from her drug habit.
 Danny forces his way into Maggie's apartment and, after roughing her up, takes Ray's remaining money and returns to his place.
 When Ray returns, he grabs Maggie and they head over to Danny's flat.
 Ray breaks in and finds Nikki (Meredith Ostrom) clutching the bag of money and Danny jamming on drugs.
 Ray also hears a recording on Danny's answering machine of Brice telling Danny to kill him.
 Ray kills Danny, then takes the tapes from the answering machine and the bag of money.
 He and Maggie then leave to head to the rendezvous in Chinatown.

 Brice arrives at Danny's place a little later after Nikki has called the police, and finds Danny dead.
 Brice also notices that the tapes from the machine are missing and now has no choice but to show up on the car park rooftop for the inevitable showdown.

+When Ray leaves to go to the rooftop, Maggie calls an undisclosed person and tells them Ray just left.

+On the rooftop, Brice attacks Ray.
+Eddie arrives and shoots Brice.

+Jack then shows up and explains he set it all up to get revenge for the death of his son, Terry.
+Jack says he will make sure Ray takes the fall for the deaths.
+Ray leaves with a gunshot wound in his abdomen, stumbling through London.